Met on Twitter: Kopech, Biermann make high-profile romance look easy

 The 20-year-old Don’t Be Tardy star defended her actions.

 “I don’t trust athletes.
-You know my dad is an athlete, so I know all about how athletes are,” Biermann said.
+You know my dad is an athlete, so I know all about how athletes are,” said Biermann, daughter of former Falcons outside linebacker Kroy Biermann.
 “It took me awhile, but I’m glad I finally came around.”

-And it only took Biermann five months of dating to call Kopech “the one.”
+And it only took Biermann five months of dating to hint that Kopech might be “the one.”

-“If he proposed to me tomorrow, I’d say yes,” she told Entertainment Tonight last year.
-“We can get engaged soon.
-[The wedding] can come later, but I’ll get engaged soon with the huge ring — that’s all I want.”
+“If he proposed to me tomorrow, I’d say yes,” she told Entertainment Tonight last year in October.
+“We can get engaged soon … [The wedding] can come later, but I’ll be engaged forever with the nice ring but everything else can wait.”

 The couple, who have been together for nearly one-and-a-half years, visited Guaranteed Rate Field together.
 It was both of their first time visiting the South Side ballpark and Kopech, 21, said it “means the world” to him that she was by his side.

-Biermann, the daughter of former Falcons outside linebacker Kroy Biermann, also gave the South Side stadium the nod, saying it was one of her favorite ballpark she’s ever been to.
+Biermann also gave the South Side stadium the nod, saying it was one of her favorite ballpark she’s ever been to.
 Granted, this was only her second Major League Baseball field she’s visited.

 With Kopech a rising star in the baseball world and Biermann a strong force in the social media realm, the two don’t necessarily have a “normal 20-year-old couple’s” relationship, as Biermann put it.